nadzyah/log-anomaly-detector/README.md

 # How it works

-You can read about the ML Core here: [https://log-anomaly-detector.readthedocs.io/en/latest/model.html](https://log-anomaly-detector.readthedocs.io/en/latest/model.html)
+Read about the ML Core here: [https://log-anomaly-detector.readthedocs.io/en/latest/model.html](https://log-anomaly-detector.readthedocs.io/en/latest/model.html)

 The daemon itself creates *n* parallel processes, where *n* is the number of hosts.
 Each process retrieves logs in the last 30 days for specified host from the collection and train the model.
 Then it periodically checks the db for new log entries.
 If the new entry appears, the process checks if it's an anomaly.
 If the log message is an anomaly, it is pushed to the collection in the target database.